jigoshop/jigoshop/readme.txt

 == Changelog ==

 = 1.2 - TBA =
+* Provide options to disable or enable WordPress image cropping on Shop images
 * Fixes compound tax display.
 Tax displays after subtotal all of the time
 * Allow discounts to be applied before or after taxes
 * Emails for orders can now be completely customized